eastmaels/steemblog.github.io/_posts/account/justyy/2018-07-29_steemit-witness-proxy-update-add-vestingshares-steempower-and-reputation.md

 - - -

-This page is synchronized from the post: [Steemit Witness Proxy Update - Add VestingShares, SteemPower and Reputation](https://steemit.com/@justyy/steemit-witness-proxy-update-add-vestingshares-steempower-and-reputation)
+This page is synchronized from the post: ['Steemit Witness Proxy Update - Add VestingShares, SteemPower and Reputation'](https://steemit.com/@justyy/steemit-witness-proxy-update-add-vestingshares-steempower-and-reputation)